chrisamgad/Project2-EmbeddedSystems/README.md

 * Applying the melted wax without damaging the sensor to isolate all the metal contacts
 * Welding the metal without damaging the white gel
 * The isolation chemical affects the connections to the sensor since the connected wires would slip off constantly
-* Longer wires affected the results. -> The solution we have found was to make a hole in the bottom of the cup and insert the water level sensor and ceiling the opening
+* Longer wires affected the results. -> The solution we have found was to make a hole in the bottom of the cup and insert the water level sensor and ceiling the opening using a sealing wax gun.

-## Limitations
-* Maximum height that can be measured is 8 cm
-* We couldn't remove water gradually

 ## Demo
 * We have developed a tank water level system that monitors the water level successfully, sending out depth results to be displayed on the webserver using the